-Examples of the worst aspects of the proposed regulations include:
+Just a few examples of the more egregious aspects of the new regulations include:

 North Fork American River (Placer County) – This truly wild river was formerly off limits to suction dredging.
 The new regulations allow year round suction dredging upstream of Big Valley Canyon, which would be harmful to sensitive foothill yellow-legged frog and wild trout.
 Adding insult to injury, the proposed regulations also allow the use of larger suction nozzles on the North Fork.
 This stream is both a federally designated Wild River and a state-designated Wild Trout Stream, neither of which seems to have been considered by CDFG in the development of the new regulations.
 Mining will harm the river’s exceptional water quality and clarity, as well as its extraordinary scenic, recreation, fishery values.